 - Claims involving vessels that collided with another vessel or other object

-At the law offices of Blaine Barrilleaux, we have been assisting accident victims for over 20 years.
+At the Law Office of Blaine Barrilleaux, we have been assisting accident victims for over 20 years.
 We understand the different laws governing maritime accidents, and we take pride in assisting our clients by thoroughly investigating their case.
 Furthermore, we recognize that suffering an injury is challenging.
-That’s why we want to lift some of the burden off your shoulders so you can focus on recovering.
+That’s why we want to lift some of the burdens off your shoulders so you can focus on recovering.

 The Law Office of Blaine Barrilleaux understands what you are experiencing during your time of injury, and we would like to assist you on your claim.
 If you have been injured while on the water for any reason, contact our office to discuss whether you need to file a maritime accident claim.